GINQO/Master-Item-Manager/README.md

 4. Measures required: Expression, Name
 5. Dimensions required: Field, Name

 # Actions
-1. Create: Inserts Dimensions/Measures based on selections
-2. Update: Updates Dimensions/Measures based on selections
+General:
+1. Partial Reload: Using REPLACE LOADs in your load script will allow you to leverage this functionality to pull new Dimension/Measure schemas without running a large applications load.
+2. Info/Help: Shows instructions for how to use the GINQO Master Item Manager

+Editing Dimensions:
+1. Syncronize: Creates and Updates Dimensions according to your template and selections
+2. Delete: Deletes Dimensions according to your template and selections (requires dimensionID)
+3. Delete All: Deletes ALL Dimensions in the application (warning: this applies also to metrics not defined through your template file)
+4. Export: Will export a template list composite of your Dimension Master Items existing in the app
+5. Validate: Shows which Dimensions your actions (synchronize/delete) will affect

+Editing Measures:
+1. Syncronize: Creates and Updates Measures according to your template and selections
-3. Delete: Deletes Dimensions/Measures based on selections
+2. Delete: Deletes Measures according to your template and selections (requires measureID)
-4. Partial Reload: Partially reloads dataset to avoid high reload times on large apps (Need to add REPLACE LOADs in Data Load Editor)
-5. Delete All: Deletes ALL Dimensions/Measures (warning: this applies also to metrics not defined through this tool)
+3. Delete All: Deletes ALL Measures in the application (warning: this applies also to metrics not defined through your template file)
-6. Export: Exports Dimensions/Measures from your application so that you can copy them back into your template file for later use.
+4. Export: Will export a template list composite of your Measure Master Items existing in the app
+5. Validate: Shows which Measures your actions (synchronize/delete) will affect

 # Authors
 GINQO